cri-o/cri-o/docs/crio.conf.5.md

 **default_sysctls**=[]
  List of default sysctls.
 If it is empty or commented out, only the sysctls defined in the container json file by the user/kube will be added.

+**additional_devices**=[]
+  List of additional devices.
+If it is empty or commented out, only the devices defined in the container json file by the user/kube will be added.

 **hooks_dir_path**="/usr/share/containers/oci/hooks.d"
   Path to the OCI hooks directory for automatically executed hooks.